artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 ####

-{{< figure src="../assets/34_async-tasks.png" caption="Figure 6.4 Tests start as soon as the container is spun up, leading to inaccurate results." >}}
+{{< figure src="../assets/34_async-test-start.gif" caption="Figure 6.4 Tests start as soon as the container is spun up, leading to inaccurate results." >}}

 The question to answer then became: How can the spinning up of instances be decoupled from the starting of a test?

 AWS Step Functions was first considered to coordinate a series of lambdas for running tasks concurrently.
 AWS has a Distributed Load Testing Implementation Guide that makes use of Step Functions using worker tasks and a leader task.
 This required the leader task to communicate with each of the worker tasks using a Python script to create a socket on the workers to listen for a start message from the leader.
 This workflow went beyond what is described here to start multiple tests and would introduce unnecessary complexity to Artemis’ use case.
 Another option, and how the problem was ultimately addressed, was by introducing a delay to the running of the test script.

-{{< figure src="../assets/35_test-run-delay.png" caption="Figure 6.5 Test start at the same time, irrespective of when the container has spun up." >}}
+{{< figure src="../assets/35_sync-test-start.gif" caption="Figure 6.5 Test start at the same time, irrespective of when the container has spun up." >}}

 This was achieved by generating a timestamp three minutes from when the Start Test Lambda is invoked.
 Each test container then calculates a specific wait time based on when it is created, using the initial timestamp as a reference.
 This wait time can be thought of as a container-specific timer, enabling test start synchronization.

 ### 6.3 Data aggregation

 A single container collects and processes all the test results generated by the load testing containers.
-In order to provide meaningful insights into the performance of the API, the metrics displayed to the user should reflect the load testing results across all containers.
+To provide meaningful insights into the performance of the API, the metrics displayed to the user should reflect the load testing results across all containers.

 {{< figure src="../assets/38_architecture-aggregation-telegraf.png" caption="Figure 6.6 A high level overview of Artemis’ data aggregation component. " >}}